-Creating a data model is the cornerstone of our Design methodology¶
+Creating a data model is the cornerstone of our Design method¶

-The data model is the cornerstone of Toucan methodology.
+The data model is the cornerstone of Toucan method.
 We use it to make our clients own their data, and ensure the quality of the data displayed inside their apps.

 To know more about the many benefits of running your project using a data model, check out our amazing doc about Why :: choosing a data model approach.

-To help your client creating a data model, it’s way better if :
+To help your client creating a data model:

-- You need someone to work with : check that huresources are available for industrialisation.
-These people will be commited to generate data extracts and iterate with you on the data format.
+- You need someone to work with : check that resources are available for industrialization.
+These people will be committed to generate data extracts and iterate with you on the data format.